Syed-Umair/check-network-status/README.md

 # is-Connected
 A Node.js Module to check whether you are connected to network or not.
-Returns a promise resolves with true with network access and false without network access.
+Returns a promise resolves to <em>true</em> with network access and to <em>false</em> without network access.

 ## Install Module
 ```